zxdvd/blog/content/postgres/proxy: overview.md

  processes though many are idle.
 With one or more external pools, you only have 4000 connections to the external pools with much fewer shared postgres backends.

+#### connection pool mode
+The connection pool may support many mode, the most common are `session` and `transaction`.
+ The `session` pool mode means that a client always hold the same postgres backend until it disconnected.
+Other clients cannot use it even it is idle.
+The backend session is returned to the pool when the client disconnected and then it can be used by another client.
+And often a `DISCARD ALL` is issued to reset the session.

+The `transaction` pool mode means that the client only hold the session till end of the transaction.
+Another client can use the same session when the transaction ended.
+By this way backend sessions are more busy and you may need few backend sessions.
+But session settings are shared between different clients and it may lead to problems.
+ Of course, you can issue `DISCARD ALL` or other commands to reset the session, but reset too often may affect performance a lot.

+I think `session` mode is always suggested.
+You can try `transaction` mode to achieve better performance if you don't have client specific session settings.

 ### read/write splitting
 For very large scale applications that reading is far more than writing, read/write splitting can improve performance dramatically, especially for cases that don't need